Study Abroad Program Overview

 UCEAP students are required to take at least 1-2 courses in the school/faculty in which they are admitted.
 The academic year starts in the spring semester in South Africa and the fall semester completes the UCT academic year.

 Use the following resources to learn more:

-You are required to take a full time course of study while abroad; 22 quarter/14.7 semester UC units per semester minimum are required, usually three or four courses.
+You are required to take a full time course of study while abroad; 22 quarter/14.7 semester UC units per semester minimum required, usually three or four courses.

 Independent study for academic credit is possible.
 SHAWCO

 Ubunye community service activities may also be done for academic credit.
-These arrangements are made on-site after arrival.
+Arrangements are made on-site after arrival.

 University of Cape Town